hobby-okd/provisioning/README.md

 # Okd Kubernetes cluster setup automation

+> Currently this project is being reworked to use Okd.
+Until further notice, expect breakage.

 > This is part of the Hobby Okd project.
 Functionality of the modules is described in the [guide](https://github.com/hobby-okd/guide).

 Deploy a secure Kubernetes cluster on [Hetzner Cloud](https://www.hetzner.com/cloud), [Scaleway](https://www.scaleway.com/) or [DigitalOcean](https://www.digitalocean.com/) using [Terraform](https://www.terraform.io/).